ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Media types that make use of a structured syntax, or similar separator such as a dash "-", SHOULD be semantically aligned, from a data model perspective, with existing subtype names in the media type registry.
 For example, for the media types "application/foo+bar" and "application/foo+baz", the expectation is that the semantics suggested by the subtype name "application/foo" are the same between both media types.
 Registrations are expected to align with existing subtype or suffix names in the media type registry.

-A registration request for a media type that uses an existing subtype or suffix is expected to be coordinated with the change controller for the already registered media type.
+A party requesting registration of a media type that adds a suffix to an existing subtype is expected to coordinate with the change controller(s) for the already registered media type.

 ### Use Cases for Structured Syntax Suffixes